A-Bareich/A-Bareich/README.md

 ### Hi there 👋
-🌱 I’m currently studying Chemical Engineering at the University of Waterloo. \n 💬 Ask me about my FIRST Robotics experience. \n
+🌱 I’m currently studying Chemical Engineering at the University of Waterloo.

+💬 Ask me about my FIRST Robotics experience.

-📫 How to reach me: \n
+📫 How to reach me:

       Email: abareich@uwaterloo.ca
 <!--
 **A-Bareich/A-Bareich** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.